Do you feel like you are struggling with your relationship with your parents?

 “If your parent was overly anxious and always asking for you to help them or take care of them or their needs, the child inherits a piece of that anxiety.

 “This higher level of stress while growing up causes changes in the body and brain, and can have long-term effects on health.”

 Dr. Mai Stafford, of the Medical Research Council at UCL, says that while good parenting can give you a sense of security, bad parenting can result in being too dependent:

-“Parents also give us stable base from which to explore the world while warmth and responsiveness has been shown to promote social and emotional development.
+“Parents also give us a stable base from which to explore the world while warmth and responsiveness have been shown to promote social and emotional development.

-“By contrast, psychological control can limit a child’s independence and leave them less able to regulate their own behaviour.”
+“By contrast, psychological control can limit a child’s independence and leave them less able to regulate their own behavior.”